RECREATION

 ACCOMMODATIONS

-The area offers accommodations of every variety, including boutique inns, quaint bed and breakfasts, a luxury resorts with full-service spas, and convenient hotels and motels.
+The area offers accommodations of every variety, including boutique inns, quaint bed and breakfasts, luxury resorts with full-service spas, and convenient hotels and motels.

 RESTAURANTS